Ajay11673/data_analytics/README.md

 backend_web2  -  docker pull lazyinventor/data_analytics:backend_web2

-The port for web1 is 9090
+The web1 can be published in port 9090

-The port for web2 is 9091
+The web2 can be published in port 9091